cjolowicz/retrocookie/README.rst

 Retrocookie clones the generated project to a temporary directory and rewrites the clone using git-filter-repo_.
-It then fetches the rewritten branch into the template, and uses `git rebase`_ to copy the commits onto your current branch.
+It then fetches the rewritten branch into the template, and uses `git rebase`_ to copy the commits onto a new branch, off your current branch.

 Maybe you're thinking,
 how can this possibly work?
 Rewriting a generated project as a project template is like replacing the output of a program by its code.
 And you're right.
 But while the general problem of reconstructing the template code is unsolvable, in practise it is often enough to perform simple replacements of template variables.
-One reason this often works is that the rewrite only needs to be correct for the handful of commits you're importing.
+One reason this works so well is that the rewrite only needs to be correct for the handful of commits you're importing.

 When it doesn't work,